CaseyRo/casey.berlin/pages/raspberry PI 101.md

 - Rasp pi 4, 2 GB (wasn't any other in stock, happy camper, with ~~8-9~~15 containers running it sits quiet at about 50% memory )
 - 64 GB SD card (pretty standard sandisk thingy, didn't bother to run it on the external drive - [performance is quite similar unless you run an SSD](https://www.tomshardware.com/news/raspberry-pi-4-ssd-test,39811.html)).
 I’ve ordered a USB to NVM2 converter to see the performance.
 That should be quite dramatic.
 - 10 TB seagate drive as external storage
-- Cabled to hook up to the AppleTV for homebridge, but they're switched to a Google wifi router for access to the rest of the house.
+- Cabled connections, the wifi is not great.
 - Mac OSX 11 for flashing using [Etcher](https://www.balena.io/etcher/) and SSH using [iTerm2](https://www.iterm2.com/)/ohmyZSH.
-- Audioquest dragonfly red for streaming audio (works fine in raspbian, no drivers needed)

 ## 2. Installation